Finger: Brain representation

 Each finger has an orderly somatotopic representation on the cerebral cortex in the somatosensory cortex area 3b, part of area 1 and a distributed, overlapping representations in the supplementary motor area and primary motor area.

 The somatosensory cortex representation of the hand is a dynamic reflection of the fingers on the external hand: in syndactyly people have a clubhand of webbed, shortened fingers.
 However, not only are the fingers of their hands fused, but the cortical maps of their individual fingers also form a club hand.
 The fingers can be surgically divided to make a more useful hand.
 Surgeons did this at the Institute of Reconstructive Plastic Surgery in New York to a 32-year-old man with the initials O. G..
-They touched O. G.’s fingers before and after surgery while using MRI brain scans.
+They touched O. G.'s fingers before and after surgery while using MRI brain scans.
 Before the surgery, the fingers mapped onto his brain were fused close together; afterward, the maps of his individual fingers did indeed separate and take the layout corresponding to a normal hand.

 Clinical significance

 Anomalies, injuries and diseases

 A rare anatomical variation affects 1 in 500 humans, in which the individual has more than the usual number of digits; this is known as polydactyly.
 A human may also be born without one or more fingers or underdevelopment of some fingers such as symbrachydactyly.
 Extra fingers can be functional.
 One individual with seven fingers not only used them but claimed that they "gave him some advantages in playing the piano".

 Phalanges are commonly fractured.
 A damaged tendon can cause significant loss of function in fine motor control, such as with a mallet finger.
 They can be damaged by cold, including frostbite and non-freezing cold injury (NFCI); and heat, including burns.

 The fingers are commonly affected by diseases such as rheumatoid arthritis and gout.
-Diabetics often use the fingers to obtain blood samples for regular blood sugar testing.
-Raynaud's phenomenon and Paroxysmal hand hematoma are neurovascular disorders that affects the fingers.
+Individuals with diabetes often use the fingers to obtain blood samples for regular blood sugar testing.
+Raynaud's phenomenon and Paroxysmal hand hematoma are neurovascular disorders that affect the fingers.

 Research has linked the ratio of lengths between the index and ring fingers to higher levels of testosterone, and to various physical and behavioral traits such as penis length and risk for development of alcohol dependence or video game addiction.

+Land vertebrates

+As terrestrial vertebrates were evolved from lobe-finned fish, their forelimbs are phylogenetically equivalent to the pectoral fins of fish.
+Within the taxa of the terrestrial vertebrates, the basic pentadactyl plan, and thus also the metacarpals and phalanges, undergo many variations.